 - Smoothies, bowls, and soups, from Splendid Spoon all contain between 2 to 6 grams of fiber

 - The Splendid Spoon bowls also contain between 400 to 800 grams of potassium

-What we got were smoothies, a wellness shot, and bowls that are super fresh, not filled with junk, and that contained more than one serving each.
+We got smoothies, a wellness shot, and bowls that are super fresh, not filled with junk, and contained more than one serving each.
 To be honest, I thought these bowls would not be enough but at the end of the day, I ended up feeling full after half and gave my other half to my kids!

-We also really enjoyed the opportunity of trying new flavors.
-We are definitely a family of habitual eating.
+We also really enjoyed the opportunity to try new flavors.
+We are a family of habitual eating.
 Certain meals and flavors become “the norm” and sometimes we forget that there are thousands of other things to try!

-Splendid Spoon allowed us to adventure out, explore new flavors, AND introduce more ethnic foods to our kids…which they ended up loving!
+Splendid Spoon allowed us to adventure out, explore new flavors, AND introduce more ethnic foods to our kids…which they loved!